You may either scroll through this page, or click on any of the following links to go directly to a specific topic:

 - Qualified applicants may receive ECACE Scholarship funds only up to the amount by which their cost of attendance exceeds the amount of other financial aid they are receiving.

 Only one application for this program may be submitted per academic year.
 Consequently, if you need to change your response(s) to any item(s) and/or update any information after the application has been submitted, you will need to provide the information to ISAC.
 Examples of items that may need to be updated include demographic information (i.e., name, address, telephone number, etc.), your college of record and the impacted terms (e.g., full year, or fall or spring semester).
 These changes can be submitted to ISAC using one of the below methods, but cannot be done over the telephone.

 - via e-mail to email@example.com

 - via FAX to 847.831.8549

 - via letter to ISAC Dept D, 1755 Lake Cook Road, Deerfield, IL 60015-5209

 The request must include the last four digits of your Social Security number (for identification purposes) and clearly state what change(s) need to be made.
 These changes will not affect the application "received date."
 In order to allow adequate processing time and prevent a loss of benefits, changes to your college of record should to be reported prior to the beginning of the applicable term(s).

 ISAC works with the college to disburse funds for this program.
 The college certifies student eligibility and then submits a payment request on behalf of the student.
-ISAC processes the payment request and submits the information to the State Comptroller's Office.
+ISAC processes the payment request and submits the information as needed so that the State Comptroller's Office can release funds.

 Depending on the college, students may be responsible for payment until program funds are received.
 Qualified applicants who are awaiting receipt of funds from this program should contact the Financial Aid Office to determine the college's policy.